PXZUpLUK/Reforestation/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## What’s the advantage of living in Switzerland?
+Well, the flag is a big plus.